-Field or Button Description You make one or more sequential deployments to each site.
+Field or Button Description Deploy# You make one or more sequential deployments to each site.
 Each of these is identified by a sequential number starting at a value of 1 and incrementing with each deployment by 1.
-Status The Status of the deployment is either WIP (Work In Process) or
+Status The Status of the deployment is either WIP (Work In Process) or Complete.

-Field or Button Description Complete.
 Release# Each deployment is associated with a Release number.
 Release numbers identify a particular state of the Workspace.
 You can deploy any Release level.
-Full Compile This toggle box controls whether a full compilation is performed at the remote site when the deployment is received.
+Full Compile This toggle-box controls whether a full compilation is performed at the remote site when the deployment is received.
 If it is not selected then only those routines that need to be compiled because of the newly delivered system components are compiled.
-Deployment Root Directory The root directory to build your deployment in.
-Schema Update Subdirectory The name of the subdirectory that will contain the deployment's schema information.
+Deployment Root The root directory to build your deployment in.

+Field or Button Description Directory Schema Update Subdirectory The name of the subdirectory that will contain the deployment's schema information.
 This subdirectory will reside under the rtb_dbup subdirectory of your deployment root directory.
 The name of this subdirectory is important as it represents your 4-digit schema version number, or an 8-digit incremental schema update number.
 See Section 4.13.3, "Schema Release Rules" [4-62] for details.
+Export Partition Policies This toggle-box controls whether the Workspace database(s) partition policies for any database schema being deployed are exported with the deployment.
 Schema button Choose the Schema button to generate the schema information for the deployment.
 Make button Choose the Make button to generate the deployment package.
 Edit Before Process or Complete button Choose this button to toggle the status of the deployment between Complete and WIP.
 A Complete deployment record cannot be modified or deleted.
 Also, a new deployment record cannot be added until the latest one has its status set to Complete.